Derry beaten by Devine's Bohs in top-two contest

 The decisive spot-kick was awarded with referee Doyle deeming that Doherty had barged into the back of Twardek.

-Bohemians continued to have little difficulty in containing the Candystripes until the closing minutes of normal time when Derry finally lifted the tempo.

-Talbot denied Kavanagh a minute from the end of normal time and while Derry produced further pressure in stoppage time after McDonnell had missed his glorious Bohs chance, the visitors held on.

-Derry stay second in the table despite a second defeat in four days, after being unbeaten for their opening seven matches.
+Derry stay second in the table despite a second defeat in four days, after being unbeaten for their opening seven matches, but Higgins' side are now only a point ahead of third-placed champions Shamrock Rovers and St Patrick's Athletic who won both on Monday evening.

 The Candystripes will next be in action at Oriel Park on Sunday against Dundalk.